 Every airport must manage waste and Perth Airport is no exception.
-On busy days, prior to the COVID-19 global pandemic, up to 60,000 passengers travelled through the airport, producing many unwanted or unused products, materials, and substances.
+On busy days, prior to the COVID global pandemic, up to 60,000 passengers travelled through the airport, producing many unwanted or unused products, materials, and substances.
 Some of this waste must be handled according to specific procedures, such as hazardous waste and aircraft cabin waste.

-Every day, around seven tonnes of waste is generated across the airport campus, with more than 80% of this waste sent to landfill.
+Every day, around three tonnes of non-hazardous, operational waste is generated across the airport estate, with currently more than 79% of this waste sent to landfill.
 Moving forward, we want to change the behaviour towards waste within our own operations and across the airport campus using targeted waste aware campaigns, installation of new waste collection systems, improved waste tracking and the phasing-out of single use plastics.

-Waste minimisation, recycling and diversion are important elements of our ESPG Strategy.
+Waste minimisation, recycling and diversion are important elements of our ESPG Framework.
 Waste management at Perth Airport extends across the built environment, operations, and the supply chain.
-In line with State Government aspirations, we have set a 2030 target for 75% of non-hazardous, operational municipal solid waste to be recycled.
+In line with State Government aspirations, we have set a target to increase recycling by 75% for non-hazardous, operational solid waste by 2030.